isc-projects/bind9/README.md

 ### <a name="build"/> Building BIND

-BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX support, and a 64-bit integer type.
+Minimally, BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX support, and a 64-bit integer type.
 Successful builds have been observed on many versions of Linux and UNIX, including RedHat, Fedora, Debian, Ubuntu, SuSE, Slackware, FreeBSD, NetBSD, OpenBSD, Mac OS X, Solaris, HP-UX, AIX, SCO OpenServer, and OpenWRT.

+BIND requires a cryptography provider library such as OpenSSL or a hardware service module supporting PKCS#11.
+On Linux, BIND requires the `libcap` library to set process privileges, though this requirement can be overridden by disabling capability support at compile time.
+See [Compile-time options](#opts) below for details on other libraries that may be required to support optional features.

 BIND is also available for Windows 2008 and higher.
 See `win32utils/readme1st.txt` for details on building for Windows